 - Amplifying Unheard Voices, a summer intensive oral history training

-- Free copies of The Voice of Witness Reader and access to a nationwide learning community through the Sharing History Initiative
+- Free copies of our anthology The Voice of Witness Reader and access to a nationwide learning community through the Sharing History Initiative